Skip to main content

 Version: Java (Groovy)

 This guide will show you how to create a hierarchical tree table.
-A tree table implements a tree structure in a table, with expandable nodes to see child-parent relationships.
+A tree table is a table with an expandable tree structure, as seen in the diagram below:

 Examples